cjhnbls/pipelinedb-doc-cn/continuous-views.rst

 c         30
 ========  ===========

-Any :code:`SELECT` statement is valid on a :code:`CONTINUOUS VIEW`, allowing you to perform further analysis on their perpetually updating contents:
+Any :code:`SELECT` statement is valid on a continuous view, allowing you to perform further analysis on their perpetually updating contents:

 .. code-block:: pipeline